ramesheorann/ETH-AVAX-PROOF-Intermediate/Functions and Errors/README.md

 ## Usage

-To use the `MyContract` smart contract, follow these steps:
+To use the `myContract_for_errorHandling` smart contract, follow these steps:

 1. Deploy the contract by calling the constructor function.
-2. As the contract owner, call the `withdraw` function and provide the amount to withdraw.
+2. As the contract owner, call the `withdraw_amount` function and provide the amount to withdraw.
 3. Verify that the withdrawal conditions are satisfied and the transfer is successful.
 4. To check the current balance of the contract, call the `getContractBalance` function.